FrancescaFalcetta/Imaging_of_drugs_distribution_and_quantifications/README.md

 Getionimage extracts ions  to be detected for each pixel as described in article.

 ### Inputs
-– o * -locIS: m/z range where to find the internal standard (IS) peak; – o * -d_drug:  m/z difference between IS and drug peaks;
+* -locIS: m/z range where to find the internal standard (IS) peak;
+* -d_drug:  m/z difference between IS and drug peaks;
-– o * -locTiss: m/z range where to find the tissue peak; – o * -hws and -hws_t:  half -width size of IS, drug peaks (-hws) and tissue peak (-hws_t, used only when diefferent from -hws);
+* -locTiss: m/z range where to find the tissue peak;
+* -hws and -hws_t:  half -width size of IS, drug peaks (-hws) and tissue peak (-hws_t, used only when diefferent from -hws);
-– o * -fr: Radius of the median filter
+* -fr: Radius of the median filter
-– o * -th_mask: threshold value for the drug mask, given as input or automatically calculated from control sample.
+* -th_mask: threshold value for the drug mask, given as input or automatically calculated from control sample.
-– o * -fs: maximum intensity in the color map;
+* -fs: maximum intensity in the color map;
-– o * -a:  modality to calculate the peak area.
+* -a:  modality to calculate the peak area.
 Options:
-	– o * a=[]: No background subtraction (method A in the article) – o * -a range: trapezoidal background subtraction (method B in the article) – o * -a min:   rectangular background subtraction (method C in the article) – o * -rp and -cp : size (number of rows and columns) of slice's edge used to estimate the plate intensity of the tissue ion peak;
+	** a=[]: No background subtraction (method A in the article) ** -a range: trapezoidal background subtraction (method B in the article) ** -a min:   rectangular background subtraction (method C in the article)
+* -rp and -cp : size (number of rows and columns) of slice's edge used to estimate the plate intensity of the tissue ion peak;

 ### Example
 python getionimage.py -locIS 289.06 289.34 -locTiss 281.20 281.50  -hws 3 -d_drug 5.03138 -fs 1.5 -a range